RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/CrosslinkerMover.md

 # CrosslinkerMover
 Page created by Vikram K. Mulligan (vmullig@uw.edu) on 27 November 2016.<br/>
-Last updated on 18 October 2018.<br/>
+Last updated on 7 October 2020.<br/>
 *Back to [[Mover|Movers-RosettaScripts]] page.*

 [[_TOC_]]

 ## Description
-This mover places chemical cross-linkers such as 1,3,5-tris(bromomethyl)benzene (TBMB) or trimesic acid (TMA).
+This mover places chemical cross-linkers such as 1,3,5-tris(bromomethyl)benzene (TBMB), 1,4-bis(bromomethyl)benzene (paraBBMB), or trimesic acid (TMA).
 It can set up covalent bonds and constraints, pack and energy-minimize the linker and the side-chains to which it is connected, and relax the entire structure.
 Options are provided for filtering based on input geometry, to throw out poses that do not present side-chains in conformations compatible with the linker.

 Metals are also effectively cross-links that connect several side-chains, as far as Rosetta is concerned, so as of 16 May 2018, this mover can also place metals.
 When placing metals, metal-coordinating residues (currently L- or D-histidine, glutamate, or aspartate) are patched to add a virtual atom on the metal-coordinating side-chain atom representing the metal, atom pair constraints are added to tether the virtual atoms to one another and to ensure that all of the virtual atoms overlap (representing a single metal ion), and angle constraints are added for each trio of (liganding atom 1)--(metal virtual atom)--(liganding atom 2) to enforce tetrahedral, octahedral, square pyramidal, square planar, trigonal pyramidal, or trigonal planar geometry.
 Future development will add support for other metal coordination geometries.

 ## Needed flags
-The CrosslinkerMover requires that Rosetta load a params file for the crosslinker, as well as the sidechain conjugation variant types for the sidechains that will be cross-linked.
+The CrosslinkerMover requires that Rosetta load a params file for the crosslinker.
 These are not loaded by default.
 For example, to link three cysteine residues with TBMB, one needs the following commandline flag:

 ```
--extra_res_fa sidechain_conjugation/CYX.params crosslinker/1.3.5_trisbromomethylbenzene.params
+-extra_res_fa crosslinker/1.3.5_trisbromomethylbenzene.params
 ```

-These load the CYX cysteine variant (used when cysteine is conjugated to things other than disulfide-forming residues) and the TBMB crosslinker.
+This flag loads the TBMB crosslinker.

 When using the mover with symmetry, the symmetric variant of the TBMB crosslinker (which is one third of the crosslinker -- <i>vide infra</i>) must be loaded instead:

 ```
--extra_res_fa sidechain_conjugation/CYX.params crosslinker/1.3.5_trisbromomethylbenzene_symm.params
+-extra_res_fa crosslinker/1.3.5_trisbromomethylbenzene_symm.params
 ```

 When placing metals, no special flags are needed.